Can You Be Medically Exempt from Wearing a Face Mask? Health Experts Weigh In

 - COVID-19 is widespread

-- Physical distancing of at least 1 meter (3 feet) isn't possible (including on public transportation, workplaces, stores, and other crowded environments)
+- Physical distancing of at least 6 feet isn't possible (including on public transportation, workplaces, stores, and other crowded environments)

 Can you be medically exempt from wearing a face mask?